 Scurlock, who fills both offensive and defensive roles for the Golden Wolves said, “If you miss a catch or a block during a game, you have to learn from it and keep going.”
 He explained, “I apply that idea in the classroom.
 If I make a mistake on a test or assignment, I have to bounce back immediately so I can stay on top of my coursework.”

 Thanks to lessons learned on the field, Scurlock is confident he’ll succeed in the workplace after graduation.
 “I know I’m going to have tough days at work.
 Playing football teaches me to turn negative situations into positive learning experiences.”
+It was not a shock to learn that Scurlock was awarded a scholarship for being the hardest worker at his job this past summer.

+Naturally, Scurlock has accepted a leadership position in the resident life office as a Resident Assistant.
+He plans to be there for his residents in the same way he’s there for his teammates.
 With a general plan to work in criminal justice after graduation, Scurlock will apply these life lessons to his career.
-“I’m not sure where I want to go in my career, but I’ll be happy as long as I’m supporting my family and my community.”
+"I'm not sure where I want to go in my career, but I'll be happy as long as I'm supporting my family and my community."

 Class of 2021